 “We are very worried,” Mamoru Kobori, the tourism agency’s overseas marketing manager, said by phone yesterday.
 “There will surely be an impact on the numbers and the only question is how much -- 10 percent or 20 percent is possible.”

 A slump in demand from its second-biggest overseas market would add to the difficulties facing Japan’s tourism industry as it tries to recovery from last year’s tsunami and nuclear-power crisis.
-Ctrip.com International Ltd. (CTRP), owner of China’s biggest travel portal, has halted Japan promotions ahead of a weeklong Chinese holiday starting Oct.
+Ctrip.com International Ltd. (CTRP:US), owner of China’s biggest travel portal, has halted Japan promotions ahead of a weeklong Chinese holiday starting Oct.
 1, while travel agents are canceling trips.

 “We want to express our anger toward the Japanese government, even though we have to sacrifice some commercial interest,” said Stephanie Liu, marketing manager at China Comfort Travel Group Co.’s Sichuan province unit.
 “Almost all of our customers understand the situation.”

 China Comfort, which operates more than 5,000 travel agents nationwide, has canceled all of its Japan trips and is refunding customers.
 Shanghai Spring International Travel Service Co., parent of China’s biggest low-cost carrier, has seen a 40 percent drop in Japan bookings, according to Zhang Wu’an, a spokesman for the airline unit.
 New York-listed Ctrip said it has stopped advertising Japan holidays in newspapers, by e-mail and on its home page.